|Learn how to promote multicultural collaboration.

 Find out if anyone needs special support to participate effectively.
 In any invitations to meetings or events (which could be written in more than one language) or follow-up conversations, ask if there is a need for translators, translated materials, sign language interpreters for the deaf, large-print materials, or audio versions of materials.
 Many groups automatically communicate through writing and speaking in English.
 This does not take into account language differences that make it hard for people to understand information or participate equally in discussions and decision making.
 Special efforts to communicate in multiple languages may be required in order to ensure the full participation of a diverse membership.

-Example: A Providence, Rhode Island community group used this as an icebreaker: Group members were split into small groups.
+A Providence, Rhode Island community group used this as an icebreaker: Group members were split into small groups.
 Latino members might be paired with English speakers, with each required to learn a phrase in the other's language.
-At first there was frustration on the part of African-American members at not being able to communicate directly, but this subsided gradually as feelings of mutual support and community grew.
+At first there was frustration on the part of Black members at not being able to communicate directly, but this subsided gradually as feelings of mutual support and community grew.

 - Use inclusive and valuing language, quote diverse sources, and readily adapt to differences in communication styles.